Frazz by Jef Mallett for September 20, 2015

 15. Missing large

-kaystari Premium Member over 8 years ago
+kaystari Premium Member about 9 years ago

 Why do so many try to pit science against religion.
 The Christian religion is why we even have science.
 Consider that the pagans worshiped nature, and you don’t study and bi-sect what you worship.
 Christianity freed man to study nature on the base level, and much of the scientific advances were put forth by Catholic priests, like Copernicus, the big bang theory was thought of by a Catholic Priest, the scientific method, and much more.
 Yeah, Galileo, but even much of his theories were bunk.
 He taught that comets were light echos.
 The Church could not just advance every single thought a person had, it required proof before teaching, which Galileo refused to do.
 Religion and the Church is a proponent of science and not its opponent.
 It just requires more proof then that average person does because it has a larger reputation to protect than the average person.